Nicaragua Country Summary

 Sanctions

-Currently, Nicaragua faces sanctions from both the EU and the US due to serious human rights abuses and repression of civil society.
-The EU has extended its sanctions until October 2025, while the US has imposed restrictions on defense articles and services, reflecting ongoing concerns about the Ortega-Murillo regime's actions.
+Nicaragua is also facing financial sanctions from the EU and the US due to serious human rights violations and political repression.
+The EU has extended its sanctions until October 2025, affecting 21 individuals and 3 entities, while the US has imposed restrictions on defense articles and services related to Nicaragua.
+Both entities emphasize the need for the restoration of fundamental freedoms and accountability for the Ortega-Murillo regime.

 Economy

 Nicaragua's economy, valued at approximately $17 billion, is characterized by stable macroeconomic fundamentals, including a record-high $5 billion in foreign reserves and a well-capitalized banking sector.
-Despite facing significant political repression and a decline in formal employment, the economy is projected to grow by about 3.5 percent in 2024, driven in part by record remittances of $4.7 billion, which constitute around 30 percent of the GDP.
+Despite ongoing political repression and a significant decline in formal employment, independent forecasts predict a growth rate of about 3.5 percent for 2024, driven in part by record remittances of $4.7 billion, which constitute around 30 percent of the country's GDP.

-The investment climate in Nicaragua is highly unpredictable and fraught with risks due to the authoritarian practices of the Ortega-Murillo regime, which has suspended civil rights, expropriated private property, and imposed arbitrary regulations.
-The government has increasingly targeted the private sector, revoking the legal status of numerous business chambers and organizations, while foreign investors face significant delays and bureaucratic hurdles in establishing operations.
-Despite these challenges, Nicaragua possesses stable macroeconomic fundamentals and seeks foreign direct investment, particularly from ideologically aligned countries, but the overall environment remains hostile and non-transparent.
+The investment climate in Nicaragua is highly unpredictable and fraught with risks due to the authoritarian regime of President Daniel Ortega and Vice President Rosario Murillo, which has suspended civil rights, expropriated assets, and imposed arbitrary regulations.
+The government has increasingly targeted the private sector, revoking the legal registration of numerous business chambers and organizations, while foreign investors face significant delays and bureaucratic hurdles.
+Despite these challenges, Nicaragua's economy shows stable macroeconomic fundamentals, with potential for growth if investor confidence can be restored.

 Buy Full Nicaragua Report